CBPF-LIM/itapc/README.md

 ### Base URL

-If you already use ItaAppscript, just change your "base URL" from:
+If you already use ItaAppscript, in ESP32 side you just change your "base URL" from:

 `https://script.google.com/macros/s/<Google Appscript Token>/exec"`